jaebradley/wakatime-cli/README.md

 Then, use the `waka setup` command to set your API key for the `wakatimecli` project, which will store your key using [`node-keytar`](https://github.com/atom/node-keytar) (so in `Keychain` on OSX, for example).

+### Summary Options

+There are a couple notable command line options for filtering summary data.

+However, filtering only impacts the summary data for the given section.
+So filtering by a particular project name will only change the output data for the `Projects` section and won't impact the `Editors` or `Languages` section.

+This is primarily due to the output from the Wakatime `/summaries` endpoint which doesn't return linked data across editors, projects, and languages.

+- `-e <Some Editors Filter>` - filters the editors in the `Editors` section
+  - Supports regex, so `-e /vs co.*/i`, for example (which would match `VS Code`)
+- `-l <Some Languages Filter>` - filters the languages in the `Languages` section
+  - Supports regex, so `-l /java.*/i`, for example (which would match `Java` and `JavaScript`)
+- `-p <Some Projects Filter>` - filters the projects in the `Projects` section
+  - Supports regex, so `-p /waka.*/i`, for example (which would match `wakatime-cli` and `wakatime-client`)

 ### Today's Summary

 ```bash